 For the sake of this article, I am solely focusing on the suicides of family members and spouses as a direct result of the loss of their service member.
 I believe that we can lower that number before the results of that barely funded and poorly executed study are even made public.
 I believe we can save the life of one of our own.
 But I believe in order to do so; there are changes that need to be made.

-We are expected to stand as one with our heads held high as our service members strap on rucksacks and kevlars.
-We are expected to show each other and our service members commanding officers a respect we won’t find anywhere else, because there is nowhere else that understand what it’s like to live the life we live.
+We are expected to stand as one with our heads held high as our service members strap on rucksacks and kevlar.
+We are expected to show each other and our service members commanding officers respect we won’t find anywhere else because there is nowhere else that understands what it’s like to live the life we live.
 We are expected to become one with the commands our service member is attached to.
 We are expected to hold each other’s hand in a single line of solidarity while our service members deploy to places we can barely pronounce to endure things we can’t imagine.

 But what happens to that family member when the service member is lost?
 What happens to that sturdy link in the chain when the reason they held on in the first place is gone?
 Unfortunately, it depends.
 It depends on the unit, the command, and the community that family member was a part of before they experienced such a tragic and often violent loss.